How to become an actuary

 Direct Application

-You may be able to switch to actuarial work from a related profession, like risk management, financial services or business analysis.
-You would then follow an employer training programme to qualify.
+You may be able to switch to actuarial work from a related profession, like risk management, accounting, financial services or business analysis.
+You would then follow an employer training programme to become a qualified actuary.

 More Information